Shopping cart software for Dreamweaver, Frontpage, CSS and Expression Web templates

 Authorize.net and Ecommerce Templates

-Ecommerce Templates supports both Authorize.net integration methods, AIM (Advanced integration method) and SIM (Simple integration method).
+Ecommerce Templates supports Authorize.net integration methods, AIM (Advanced integration method), Accept Hosted (Originally SIM) and SIM (now deprecated).
 If you use the AIM method you will need an SSL certificate, either your own or shared from your host.
 This is because the credit card details are taken on your site over a secure (https) connection.
 You don't get to see the credit card details and they are not stored in your database.
 For refund / reporting cases, the last four digits will be available to you through the authorize.net control panel.
-Using the SIM method means that the customer will be transferred to the authorize.net secure payment form on their servers to enter the credit card details so a SSL certificate is not required.
+Using the Accept Hosted / SIM method means that the customer will be transferred to the authorize.net secure payment form on their servers to enter the credit card details so a SSL certificate is not required but recommended.

 If you choose to use Authorize.net (AIM), it is possible to enroll in the Verified by Visa program.